purduewebdevclub/2017-Beginner-Gitbook/intro-js.md

 The params represent the properties you want to set on your object.

-#### Side Note
-What exactly is syntactic sugar?

-Syntactic sugar is basically syntax for a programming language that makes it easier for developers to read and write.

 ### Functions are first class objects

 This one is a little hard to wrap your heads around so we won't go into too much detail, but it is one of the most fundamental aspects of JavaScript.